michael-basil/michael-basil.github.io/health.md

 * Good and bad are subjective and contextual
 * Our default state of being is tranquility
 * ***Improvement over Comfort***

+While the prevoius mindsets in relative comparison have been productively evolved, the second set is not *done*.
+They are always a new beginning and mean to be challenged.
+Through challenging we see which ones are useful given the current trends of things and which ones are vicious.
+Over time these may expand slightly temporaraily and will distill down to the essence.
+Whenever we think we are *there* and have figured things out we are best to remember we are again just beginning.
+This is the ***Meta of Mindset***

 ## What are my current habits when at my best?